Physical Address

 Inspect the weatherstripping by visually checking for any signs of damage or wear.
 Run your hand along the edges of the doors and windows, feeling for any gaps or irregularities.
 If you notice any areas that seem loose or damaged, it may be necessary to replace the weatherstripping to ensure a proper seal.

-Examining the Door Seals
+Examining The Door Seals

 In addition to weatherstripping, the door seals can also be a culprit in water leaks.
 The door seals are located on the inside of the doors and are responsible for creating a tight seal when the doors are closed.
 Over time, these seals can become worn or damaged, allowing water to enter.